ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 `database.put(p.pnr, p)`.
 To find the person with personnummer `pnr` we call `database.get(pnr)`.

-    class Person:
-        Person(pnr, name):
-            this.pnr  = pnr    // personnummer
-            this.name = name   // person's name
+    datatype Person
+        pnr: String
+        name: String

-    class PersonDatabase:
+    datatype PersonDatabase:
-        PersonDatabase():
-            this.database = new Map()
+        database: Map of String to Person = new Map()

-        put(p):
-            // Put the person in the database. this.database.put(p.pnr, p)
+        // Put the person in the database. put(p: Person):

-        remove(p):
+            database.put(p.pnr, p)

-            // Remove a person from the database. this.database.remove(p.pnr)
+        // Remove a person from the database. remove(p: Person):

-        find(pnr):
+            database.remove(p.pnr)

-            // Find the person who has a given personnummer. return this.database.get(pnr)
+        // Find the person who has a given personnummer. find(pnr: String) -> Person:
+            return database.get(pnr)

 :::